Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Description

-In the understanding of a Russian person, anchovy is a small salted fish in a plastic bag, traditionally used as a beer snack.
-However, it is far from always being just an appetizer and not necessarily so small.
+In the understanding of Russian people, an anchovy is a small salted fish in a plastic bag, traditionally consumed as a snack for beer.
+However, it is not always just a snack and not necessarily so small.

-Anchovies belong to the family of herring fish and grow up to 20 cm in length.
-They are found in coastal marine and fresh waters of both hemispheres.
-There are about 15 types of anchovy fish: Japanese, Cape, Australian, Californian, etc. Our native and familiar, found in the fish department of any supermarket, is called European anchovy, or simply anchovy.
+Anchovies belong to the fish family of the herring order and grow up to 20 cm in length.
+They are found in coastal sea and fresh waters of both hemispheres.
+There are about 15 species of anchovy fish: Japanese, Cape, Australian, Californian, etc. Our native and familiar one, found in the fish department of any supermarket, is called the European anchovy, or simply anchovy.

 Properties

 The taste of anchovies is very high.
 The meat is tender and juicy.
-One of the main values of anchovies is the high degree of fat content of these fish.
-So, for 100 g of the edible part of anchovies, there are 14 g of fat and 25 g of protein.
-Like all seafood, anchovies contain vitamins, macro- and microelements in a fairly large amount.
-Especially a lot of phosphorus and iodine in them.
+One of the main values of anchovies is the high level of fat content of these fish.
+So, per 100 g of the edible part of anchovies there are 14 g of fat and 25 g of protein.
+Like all seafood, anchovies contain vitamins, macro- and microelements in fairly large quantities.
+They are especially rich in phosphorus and iodine.

-Anchovies are beneficial for the health of the nervous and digestive systems, skin and mucous membranes.
+Anchovies are good for the health of the nervous and digestive systems, skin and mucous membranes.
 Substances contained in anchovies regulate blood sugar levels and are antioxidants.

 Application

-The main use of anchovies in modern industry is, of course, the manufacture of salty, spicy products and canned food.
-However, anchovies can be eaten not only in salted, smoked or canned form, because it is an ordinary fish, although it has its own characteristics.
-It can be purchased fresh and cooked to your liking.
-For example, in the cuisines of different nations, anchovies are used fried, stewed with vegetables, and since their flesh is very tender, excellent meatballs are obtained from anchovies.
-Salted anchovies are used for sandwiches, put in salads.
+The main use of anchovies in modern industry is, of course, the production of salted, spicy products and canned food.
+However, anchovies can be eaten not only in salted, smoked or canned form, because they are an ordinary fish, although they have their own characteristics.
+It can be purchased fresh and prepared at your discretion.
+For example, in the cuisines of different nations, anchovies are used fried, stewed with vegetables, and since their flesh is very tender, anchovies make excellent cutlets.
+Salted anchovies are used for sandwiches and added to salads.

 In Italy, anchovies are a traditional pizza topping.
-In Spain, anchovy is fried and boiled, used to make sauces.
-In France, they prepare pisaldier - the famous one, seasoned with anchovy puree and olives.
-But in Peru and Chile, anchovy is not used for food.
-Fish meal is prepared from it for feeding livestock and fertilizing fields.
-Some species of anchovies are used as food for farmed fish and as bait for tuna fishing.
+In Spain, anchovies are fried and boiled, and used to make sauces.
+In France they prepare pisaldieu - the famous one, seasoned with anchovy puree and olives.
+But in Peru and Chile anchovy is not used as food.
+It is used to prepare fishmeal for feeding livestock and fertilizing fields.
+Some types of anchovies are used as food for farmed fish and as bait for tuna fishing.

 Interesting Facts